-Accordingly herein, an attempt of induction of formation mechanism of DNA hydrogels and their application outlook is provided.
-The principle to choose the most stuable hydrogels in terms of the requirements is the focus of the review.
-Given the mechanism properties and disposal effect can be optimized using different synthetic method or processes, which could broaden their applications as effective platform for environment disposal and detection, to great extent, therefore, we collected and discussed nover and practical strategies with regard to the formation mechanism in hoping to design a desired hydrogel.
-In the review, we classify them from the aspect of gelation mechanism considering the real environment requirements.
-Subsequently, in term of their gelation mechanism applications and their development of various DNA hydrogels are discussed.
-The last part of the review provides an insight into the remaining limitations and prospects of DNA hydrogels.
+we collected and discussed novel and practical strategies with regard to the formation mechanism in hoping to design a desired hydrogel.
+In the Review, we classify them from the aspect of gelation mechanism considering the real environment requirements.
+Subsequently, in terms of their gelation mechanism, potential applications and their development of various DNA hydrogels are discussed.
+The last part of the Review provides an insight into the remaining limitations and prospects of DNA hydrogels.